BACK

 HR-3 Insights from Gartner Women in Supply Chain Research This research sheds lights on the current and perspective status of women professionals as key decision-makers in the supply chain management area.
 Federica Stufano, Senior Principal Analyst e Supply Chain Management Research, Gartner

-HR-6 Leadership and Team Building for extraordinary results in challenging situations, volatile environments and uncertain information Massimo Tammaro has applied his experience as Fighter Pilot and later Commander in business situations (Ferrari among all); Massimo shares hints and approaches in an intense keynote.
-Massimo Tammaro, Experienced Commander & Leader Frecce Tricolori: a successful team experience to be applied in other context
+HR-6 Keynote: Business Leadership in a time of disruption Leadership for extraordinary results in challenging situations, volatile environments and uncertain information.
+Massimo Tammaro has applied his experience as Fighter Pilot and later Commander in business situations (Ferrari among all); Massimo shares hints and approaches in an intense keynote.
+Massimo Tammaro, Experienced Commander & Leader Frecce Tricolori: a successful team experience to be applied in other context.